Heinz A. Richter: Biography

 Heinz A. Richter was born on 18 March 1939, in Heilbronn, in northern Baden-Württemberg, Germany.
 He started reading Greek mythology at a very young age and, in high school, his professor of History "excited his interest for classical Greek antiquity."
 Richter studied History, Political Science and English Literature at the Heidelberg University.
 He was professor of Greek and Cypriot modern history at the University of Mannheim from 1991 up to 2003.

 In his book Griechenland im Zweiten Weltkrieg 1939-1941, Richter provided a narrative account of the war in the Balkans from the Greek and Allied side, using published sources only.

-Richter has commented also on the current state of the affairs of Greece, as well as Cyprus.
+Richter also commented on the current state of the affairs of Greece, as well as Cyprus.

+Richter died on 7 March 2024, at the age of 84.

 Controversy

-In November 2014, the University of Crete awarded Richter with an honoris Ph.D. for his historical work.
+In November 2014, the University of Crete awarded Richter an honoris Ph.D. for his historical work.
 The award provoked protests by some Greek historians and other academics who claimed that Richter, in his work, has "smeared" the reputation of Cretan resistance and assigned "noble incentives" to the Nazi invaders.
 Additionally, in an interview Richter gave to the Greek newspaper Kathimerini, he spoke of the destruction brought upon Greek islands and villages by "the Germans, the Italians, the communists and the nationalists", which some Greek commentators viewed as "moral relativism," assigning equal weight to the actions of the occupation forces and the local Greek guerrillas.

 Richter rejected all the accusations against his work, stating that his duty as a historian is to relate what he "believe[s] to be the historical truth," and defending the point he made that "until Operation Mercury, World War Two had been a relatively 'clean' war, with both sides respecting the laws of war."
 The university's authorities initially declined the appeals made by Greek politicians and academics and rejected the claims of bias. Εventually, and after a formal, intra-university appeal, the university decided to remove his title in 2016.

 Richter stated that he feels "honored" to be only the second German academic to ever have his academic title removed, the first being, as he claimed, Thomas Mann by the Nazis.